Miley Jab Hum Tum: Plot

-The story begins at Excel College, introducing basketball champion Samrat Shergill (Mohit Sehgal), college diva Dia (Navina Bole), their friends Benji and Uday, studious sisters Nupur Bhushan (Rati Pandey) and Gunjan Bhushan (Sanaya Irani), and academically inclined Mayank Sharma (Arjun Bijlani).
+The story begins at Excel College, introducing basketball champion Samrat Shergill (Mohit Sehgal), college diva Dia Bhushan (Navina Bole), their friends Benji Swami (Abhishek Sharma) and Uday Bhushan (Jaskaran Gandhi), studious sisters Nupur Bhushan (Rati Pandey) and Gunjan Bhushan (Sanaya Irani), and academically inclined Mayank Sharma (Arjun Bijlani).
 Nupur is fashion-conscious and carefree, while Gunjan is introverted, responsible, and focused on her studies.
-Nupur and Mayank frequently argue but eventually fall in love, while Gunjan and Samrat develop a friendship that leads to romance.
-Nupur and Mayank marry, and the sisters face competition from their cousin Dia, who is jealous of them.
+Initially, the sisters face competition from their cousin Dia, who is jealous of them, but they eventually become close.
+Nupur and Mayank frequently argue, but over time they fall in love and get married.
+Gunjan and Samrat develop a friendship that leads to romance, and later on get engaged.

 Mayank and Nupur later decide to move to the United States.
 On their way to the airport with Gunjan and Samrat, the group is involved in a serious accident.

 Three years later

-The group is separated, and Nupur is presumed dead, with Samrat being blamed for the incident.
-Mayank is devastated, and Samrat and Gunjan part ways.
-It is later revealed that Nupur's obsessive admirer, Dhruv, was responsible for the accident, and that Nupur is alive.
+In the aftermath of the accident, the group is separated, Nupur is presumed dead, and Samrat js blamed for the accident.
+Mayank is devastated.
+Samrat and Gunjan end their engagement and part ways.
+It is later revealed that Nupur's obsessive admirer, Dhruv Verma (Rohit Khurana), was responsible for the accident, and that Nupur is alive.
 After Dhruv is brought to justice, Nupur reunites with Mayank.
 The series concludes with Samrat and Gunjan getting married, and Mayank and Nupur becoming parents to twin boys.